Anya Grundmann is NPR's acting Vice President for Programming.

 Before the launch of NPR Music, Grundmann was Executive Producer of the NPR Music Unit, producing the national classical programs Performance Today, Symphony Cast and World of Opera.

 She began her career at NPR as Associate Editor and then Supervising Editor of Performance Today, winning a coveted Peabody Award.
 As a Special Projects producer for NPR, she produced the series Creators at Carnegie, a multi-genre concert series from Carnegie Hall, featuring musicians from Brian Wilson, to Audra McDonald, Richard Goode and Youssou N'Dour.

-In 2002-2003, Grundmann was a Fellow in the National Arts Journalism Program at Columbia University.
+In 2013, Grundmann was a Fellow in the Sulzberger Leadership program at the Columbia University Graduate School of Journalism.
+In 2002-2003, she was a Fellow in the National Arts Journalism Program at Columbia University.
 For seven years, she co-Directed the NEA Institute for Classical Music and Opera writers, a professional development program for mid-career arts journalists.